Lamb's fry

 In Australia and New Zealand, lamb's fry is specifically the liver; in the United States, "lamb fries" (q.v.) are specifically the testicles.
-In the U.K., it was all offal, though recently testicle has become rare.
+In the United Kingdom, it was all offal, though recently testicle has become rare.

+History

-HistoryWalker's Hibernian Magazine mentions "breakfasts of nice stew'd lamb's fry" eaten on the day of Swanhop in 1786.
+Walker's Hibernian Magazine mentions "breakfasts of nice stew'd lamb's fry" eaten on the day of Swanhop in 1786.
 In 1929, a Country Life cookery supplement described it as an "old Devon breakfast dish".
 Fanny Cradock wrote that it was once popular as a breakfast dish before World War II.

 Preparation

 Lamb's fry is typically sliced, breaded, and pan-fried, and served with bacon, onions and a gravy made with the juices.
 The oldest known published recipe of this type is from 1808.